-Not only are its iconic products considered staples in many U.S. households, the company is currently the biggest player on U.S. stock exchanges, in terms of market capitalization (stock price times the number of shares outstanding), and continues to grow to record-high valuations.
-In early May, its market cap briefly surpassed $800 billion—making it the first U.S. company to reach that milestone—and some analysts think it may hit $1 trillion by year’s end.
+Not only are its iconic products considered staples in many U.S. households, the company is currently the biggest player on U.S. stock exchanges, in terms of market capitalization (stock price times the number of shares outstanding).
+Its biggest showing to date came in early August, when Apple became the first U.S. firm to reach a market capitalization of $1 trillion.

 Size does matter when it comes to investing.
 After all, the world’s biggest companies have gotten there for good reason.
 “Apple’s market cap says it’s doing well,” say Davon Barrett, financial analyst at Francis Financial in N.Y.
+(Even as its stock price has struggled this fall, it's still up more than 9 percent so far in 2018.)
 “It’s one of those names everyone’s kind of interested in.”

 Other familiar names that often pique investors’ interest: Alphabet (a.k.a.
-Google, which has a market cap of about $650 billion), Amazon ($457 billion) and Facebook ($427 billion)—all among the top 10 constituents by weight of Standard & Poor’s 500-stock index.
+Google, which has a market cap of about $711 billion), Microsoft ($803 billion) and Facebook ($378 billion)—all among the top 10 constituents by weight of Standard & Poor’s 500-stock index.